Tadukooverse/TadukooGitHub/README.md

 ## Modules

 ### Tadukoo GitHub
-Tadukoo GitHub is used to interact with with GitHub's REST API.
+Tadukoo GitHub is used to interact with GitHub's REST API.

 ## Current Plans
 Check out the [project page](https://tadukooverse.github.io/projects/TadukooGitHub.html) for information about current